 People throughout Colorado can be charged with Criminal Mischief after damaging someone's property.
 Even if damage is done by accident, law enforcement is quick to charge while applying sometimes unreasonable cost evaluation to the damaged property.
 By doing this, the severity of the crime increases.
-It is important that you contact and hire an experienced criminal mischief attorney from O'Malley and Sawyer if you're facing charges.
+It is important that you contact and hire an experienced criminal mischief attorney from Sawyer Legal Group if you're facing charges.
 We can help you navigate the legal system.

 Criminal Mischief Attorney | Definitions in Colorado

 The definition of Criminal Mischief, C.R.S.
 18-4-501 is:

 - “A person commits criminal mischief when he or she knowingly damages the real or personal property of one or more other persons, including property owned by the person jointly with another person or property owned by the person in which another person has a possessory or proprietary interest, in the course of a single criminal episode.”